Meridian (geography): International Meridian Conference

-Geographic
+The Greenwich Meridian

 The astronomic prime meridian at Greenwich, England.
 The geodetic prime meridian is actually 102.478 meters east of this point since the adoption of WGS84.

-Toward the ending of the 12th century, there were two main locations that were acknowledged as the geographic location of the meridian, France and Britain.
-These two locations often conflicted and a settlement was reached only after there was an International Meridian Conference held, in which Greenwich was recognized as the 0° location.

 The meridian through Greenwich (inside Greenwich Park), England, called the Prime Meridian, was set at zero degrees of longitude, while other meridians were defined by the angle at the center of the Earth between where it and the prime meridian cross the equator.
 As there are 360 degrees in a circle, the meridian on the opposite side of the Earth from Greenwich, the antimeridian, forms the other half of a circle with the one through Greenwich, and is at 180° longitude near the International Date Line (with land mass and island deviations for boundary reasons).
 The meridians from Greenwich (0°) west to the antimeridian (180°) define the Western Hemisphere and the meridians from Greenwich (0°) east to the antimeridian (180°) define the Eastern Hemisphere.
 Most maps show the lines of longitude.

 The position of the prime meridian has changed a few times throughout history, mainly due to the transit observatory being built next door to the previous one (to maintain the service to shipping).
 Such changes had no significant practical effect.
 Historically, the average error in the determination of longitude was much larger than the change in position.
-The adoption of World Geodetic System 84" (WGS84) as the positioning system has moved the geodetic prime meridian 102.478 metres east of its last astronomic position (measured at Greenwich).
+The adoption of World Geodetic System 84 (WGS84) as the positioning system has moved the geodetic prime meridian 102.478 metres east of its last astronomic position (measured at Greenwich).
 The position of the current geodetic prime meridian is not identified at all by any kind of sign or marking at Greenwich (as the older astronomic position was), but can be located using a GPS receiver.